All Calls Are Free and Confidential

 The first step in any recovery is a detox.
 In an alcohol detox, the body naturally rids itself of toxins and metabolites that accompany alcohol dependence.
 Because of the dangerous side effects that come with alcohol withdrawals, it’s risky to detox alone.

-Doctors and addiction specialists at our Dallas detox center can perform what is called a Medical Detox where medications and other treatments can properly address health complications.
+Doctors and addiction specialists at our Dallas Alcohol Detox Center can perform what is called a Medical Detox where medications and other treatments can properly address health complications.
 The medical detox is often paired with counseling and therapy to help one cope through the uncomfortable process.

 Alcohol is a central nervous system depressant and sedates its users.
 So, when a person drinks alcohol, the neurons in their brain begin to function incorrectly.